Summary

 }

-Real Workflow Example
+A Realistic Workflow Example

 - Claude Code uses the GitHub MCP server to call

-list_issueswith labels=[“bug”] and state=”open” - It reads each issue’s details using
+list_issueswith labels=[“bug”] and state=”open”. - It reads each issue’s details using

-get_issue - It calls the Notion MCP server’s
+get_issue. - It calls the Notion MCP server’s

-create_pagetool with a structured summary - It calls the Slack MCP server’s
+create_pagetool with a structured summary. - It calls the Slack MCP server’s

-This is the power of MCP.
-Each server was built independently, possibly by different teams or open-source contributors.
-But because they all speak the same protocol, Claude Code can orchestrate them seamlessly.
+This illustrates the value of MCP.
+Each server was constructed independently, potentially by different teams or open-source contributors.
+Because they all speak the same protocol, Claude Code can orchestrate them without friction.

 MCP vs Other Approaches